ARM-software/CMSIS-Stream/Documentation/Generic.md

 You can use each function as much as you want to create several inputs and / or several outputs for a node.

+The `Generic` node constructors are accepting another named argument : `identified` and by default it is `True`.
+This value is used when the code generation is using the `nodeIdentification` mode.

+This value can also be changed on the node after creation.

+When this value is `True`, the node will be accessible from outside the scheduler using the provided scheduler API in the `C` generated header.

 See the [simple](../Examples/simple/README.md) example for more explanation about how to define a new node.

 ### 2.1 Methods